What is a hearing aid dome? How do I take care of mine?

 What is a hearing aid dome?

-They're usually used with behind-the-ear styles of hearing aids referred to as either receiver in the canal (RIC) or receiver in the ear (RITE).
-Your hearing healthcare professional helps you pick which size of dome and length of tubing is best suited for the width and length of your ear canal.
+Domes are usually used with behind-the-ear styles of hearing aids, referred to as either receiver in the canal (RIC) or receiver in the ear (RITE).
+Domes are connected to the unit via a wire contained in a thin tube.
+These aren't one-size-fits-all: Your hearing healthcare provider determines the correct dome and tubing for the width and length of your ear canal.

-An RIC/RITE style of hearing aid "puts the loudspeaker deep in the ear canal and keeps the processor and microphone on top of the ear," said Tom Contento, a board-certified hearing aid instrument specialist and owner of Contentment Hearing Care in Titusville, Fla.
+These styles "put the loudspeaker deep in the ear canal and keep the processor and microphone on top of the ear," explained Tom Contento, a board-certified hearing aid instrument specialist and owner of Contentment Hearing Care in Titusville, Fla.

 Is a hearing aid dome right for me?